angelafei/repository-search/README.md

 - debounce: to prevent from triggering api too often
 - Infinite scroll: use Intersection Observer api to detect when to load new page
+- Axios cancel token: if trigger new search before previous search completed, previous one will be cancelled
 - error handling:
   - console error: 422 (Only the first 1000 search results are available)
   - console error: 403 (API rate limit exceeded)